NOTE: WITHDRAWN EFFECTIVE FEBRUARY 22, 2008

 Disaster Planning, Preparedness and Response

-This circular letter replaces and repeals Circular Letter No. 14 (2005).
-Disaster planning, preparedness, and response for the life insurance and health insurance industries are covered by separate circular letters.
+This circular letter replaces and repeals Circular Letter No. 23 (2005).
+Disaster planning, preparedness, and response for life insurers and property/casualty insurance industries are covered by separate circular letters.

 On May 10, 2001, the Department issued Circular Letter No. 11 (2001) (CL 11(2001)), to all property/casualty insurers licensed to do business in New York State.
 CL 11 (2001) established the New York State Insurance Disaster Coalition (Insurance Disaster Coalition), a public/private partnership created to identify and organize specific Insurance Department and insurance industry resources to serve victims of natural disasters and other state emergencies.
 In addition, the circular letter provided for the creation of the Insurance Emergency Operations Center (IEOC), to be staffed by selected insurance industry disaster liaisons and representatives of the Insurance Department in order to coordinate disaster response.

 Moreover, as part of the disaster response, CL 11 (2001) and its two supplements: